theihasan/geezap/README.md

 - MySQL
 - Livewire (Frontend)
 - TailwindCSS

+## 📧 Email Communications

+Geezap sends emails to users at various touchpoints throughout their journey:

+1. **User Registration**
+    - Welcome email when a new user signs up

+2. **Password Management**
+    - Password reset links when requested

+3. **Job Alerts**
+    - Weekly job digest with personalized job recommendations

+All emails are sent using a failover configuration that ensures reliable delivery through multiple providers.
+Users can manage their email preferences through their account settings.

 ## Current Feature
   - It collect techical jobs from Bangladesh, India, Australia, UK, USA, Thailand and show this portal
   - User can generate a darft cover letter from job details page.
   - User get weekly digest in their email.
   - User get push notification.
   - Apply button click history.
   - Save job for letter apply.
   - Social Authentication via Github, Google.
 Facebook ongoing.
   - Bot protection using Cloudflare turnstile.
   - Better filtering options in browse job page.
 ## 🔜 Upcoming Features
 - **Personalized Job Recommendations**
     - AI-driven suggestions based on user activity, preferences, and saved searches.